Insuremytrip Names Suzanne Morrow As Chief Executive Officer

 About InsureMyTrip

 You like options.
-We do, too.
-InsureMyTrip finds you the right travel insurance plan every time.
-We are committed to empowering travellers to make the best possible insurance decisions by leveraging our technology, data intelligence, and expertise.
-InsureMyTrip is based in the U.S. with an office in Toronto, Ontario.
+We do too.
+It's simple.
+InsureMyTrip finds you the right travel insurance plan, every time.
+InsureMyTrip is the authority on travel insurance.
+We are committed to empowering travelers to make the best possible insurance decisions by leveraging our technology, data intelligence, and expertise.
+InsureMyTrip is rated A+ by the Better Business Bureau.

 Legal Disclaimer: